NAG-DevOps/openiss-reid-tfk/README.md

 The pre-requisites to prepare the environment are located in `environment.yml`.

+We suggest you to run the script in any Python virtual environment and install the packages versions as described in `environment.yml`.

 ## Run

 Before you run the script, you need to specify the dataset directory location.
 Go to the `reid.py` file,